-Sprint Planning is the process whereby Scrum teams commit to the completion of specific Stories within the current timeboxed (fixed time period) Sprint and confirm the criteria for work completion.
-The Cadence Release duration is expressed as a number of Sprints of equal length, aligning with the start of the first Sprint in the Release and the end of the last Sprint in the Release.
-Sprint Planning encompasses the product goals for the next Sprint, typically 2 to 4 weeks in duration.
+Sprint Planning is the activity in which product goals are defined for the next Sprint.
+In support of these goals, Scrum teams commit to the completion of specific Stories representing lower-level work items.
+A Sprint is a fixed time period, typically two to four weeks in duration.
+The Release duration is expressed as a number of Sprints of equal length, aligning with the start of the first Sprint in the Release and the end of the last Sprint in the Release.